jasoneveleth/voronoi2/README.md

 reassigning pointers.
 To do that it'd be like O(n) or something idk.
 Anyway, I reimplemented everything and now it works (at least for 3 points)!

+So, I had a lot of memory issues, luckily valgrind really saved the day here.
+I didn't initialize a lot of fields in structs to NULL, like bnodes and hnodes.
+That caused undefined jumping behavior if that memory wasn't right.
+I also forgot to reset the children of the parent's '-\>parent' which was leading to a weird tree.

 # Debug

 - I had the wrong criteria for being an internal node, I said both children